-Whaling was one of the most important industries in Suffolk County in the nineteenth century, although its roots go back to the Native Americans.
-The exhibit “So Ends This Long Journey” examines whaling on Long Island, and includes recent research on the roles of Native Americans and African Americans.
+Whaling was one of the most important industries in Suffolk County in the 19th century, although its roots go back to the Native Americans.
+This permanent exhibit space examines whaling on Long Island and includes recent research on the roles of Native Americans and African Americans.

 Early Suffolk Transport

-In the “Early Suffolk Transport” exhibit visitors will find wagons, carriages, sleds and bicycles.
-The tools and trades of the blacksmith and wheelwright were necessary in early communities that depended upon horses and wagons for transportation.
-A 1905 Oldsmobile is the centerpiece in this exhibit that explores the many ways that Suffolk County residents have traveled.
+In this permanent exhibit, visitors will find wagons, carriages, sleds, bicycles, tools, a Riverhead Mile Marker, and much more.
+The tools and trades of the blacksmith and wheelwright were necessary in early communities that depended on horse and wagon for transport.
+A 1905 Oldsmobile owned by John Van Mater Howell of Southold - the first automobile on the East End - is the centerpiece of this exhibit that explores the many ways that Suffolk County residents have traveled the island.

-Although home to few major battles, Suffolk County men and women have participated eagerly in defense of our country.
-Our military exhibit includes examples of eighteenth-century flintlocks, a variety of handguns from the nineteenth century, and Civil War weapons and memorabilia.
+Although home to few major battles, Long Island and Suffolk County men and women have participated eagerly in support of our country.
+Our military exhibit includes examples of 18th-century flintlocks, a variety of guns from the 19th century, and Civil War weapons and memorabilia.